 Recent & Upcoming Engagements

-Dr. Groh is serving once again on the Education Subcommittee for the AAOS Annual Meeting, the largest gathering of orthopaedic surgeons in the world.
+Dr. Groh is serving once again on the Education Subcommittee for the AAOS Annual Meeting, the largest gathering of orthopedic surgeons in the world.
 He will be moderating an instructional course that he developed on Clavicle Fractures and Dislocations and also will serve as an official evaluator for a scientific program at the meeting.
+In addition he will serve as a moderator for a scientific session on shoulder replacement.

 Arthroscopic Rotator Cuff Repair